 Daniel holds a B.A.
 Cum Laude from Carleton College, a J.D. from the University of Chicago, and an M.P.P. from Harvard University with a concentration in international trade and finance.
 He is on the faculty of the Kellogg School of Management at Northwestern University, where he teaches Latin American Business, and is a member of the Comparative Constitutions Project.
 A weekly columnist for the Venezuelan newspaper El Nacional, he is also a regular contributor to various news and academic outlets.
 He is fluent in Spanish.

 Chris Miller is Assistant Professor of International History at the Fletcher School of Law and Diplomacy at Tufts University.
-He also serves as Eurasia Research Director at the Foreign Policy Research Institute.
-He is the author of two books: The Struggle to Save the Soviet Economy (2016) and Putinomics: Power and Money in Resurgent Russia (forthcoming, 2018).
-He received his PhD and MA from Yale University and his AB from Harvard University.
+He also serves as Eurasia Director at the Foreign Policy Research Institute.
+He is the author of two books: Putinomics: Power and Money in Resurgent Russia (2018) and The Struggle to Save the Soviet Economy (2016).
+He regularly publishes in publications such He received his PhD and MA from Yale University and his AB from Harvard University.

 Director (FX and Financial Institutions)